 That’s when these stats will come in handy, helping you make the final decision.

-But we’ll answer the most common question right away, “Are web developers still on demand?”
+But we’ll answer the most common question, “Are web developers still in demand?”

 Yes, they are.

 - How Many Web Developers Are There?

 - How Much Is The Web Development Market Worth?

 - How Much Does Web Development Cost?